MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 1. **cmdletBeginProcessing** - this part allows you to confirm the cmdlet you're running and the parameter list provided to the cmdlet.
 For example, `DEBUG: [CmdletBeginProcessing]: - Get-MgUser begin processing with parameterSet 'List1'.` shows that we're running the `Get-MgUser` cmdlet and the parameter list is `List1`.
 1. **AuthType** - will either be `delegated` or `application`.
 1. **AuthProviderType** - the type of authentication that you've used.
 For example, interactive, device-code, and certificate.
-1. **Scopes** - shows all the scopes that you've authenticated to for the particular application, acquired by decoding the access token and getting the SCP claim.
+1. **Scopes** - shows all the scopes that you've authenticated to for the particular application, acquired by decoding the access token.
 1. **HTTP request** - comprises of:
     1. Method - could be GET, POST, PUSH, UPDATE
     1. URI - URI will change based on the cloud you're connected to and the version of the SDK you're connected to.